HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/run_search_queries_api.md

-# Run search queries via REST API
+# Running search queries via REST API

 Search queries follow the capabilities that OpenSearch provides.
-However the request schema is different from the one that OpenSearch uses.
+However, the request schema is different from the one that OpenSearch uses.

 ## Basic query structure

-The search REST API provides an OpenSearch compatible search syntax with some adjustments.
-This allows developers to leverage the capabilities of OpenSearch.
+The search REST API provides an OpenSearch-compatible search syntax with some adjustments.
+This allows developers to use the capabilities of OpenSearch.

 The following example shows the basic structure of a search query: